 2. Data protection laws in the US

 By contrast, the US doesn't apply the same 'citizen first' approach to data handling and protection.
-But, there are two key federal laws which prevent 'unfair and deceptive practices' and make sure childrens' data is protected properly.
+But, there are two key federal laws which prevent 'unfair and deceptive practices' and make sure childrens' data (see additional reference here) is protected properly.

-There are also some fragmented, sector or state oriented approaches to data privacy in the United States.
+There are also some fragmented, sector or state-oriented approaches to data privacy in the United States.
 The key approaches relate mostly to healthcare companies and financial institutions.
-The state of California has its own seperare data protection act, too.
+The state of California (click on California Law – Online Privacy) has its own separate data protection act, too.

 Clearly, US laws aren't non-existent.
 If anything, they're wide-ranging, complex and vague.
 But while it's expansive, some say that US data protection laws aren't as stringent as those in the EU.